chosen ones and dark lords and everything in between

 Deathstalker (John Terlesky) meets the legendary (but real) wrestler Queen Kong

-introduced another lead actor, an even cheaper production, fewer jokes and an almost statically aimless plot.
-Rick Hill returned for the final instalment in 1991, but although it retained some of the humour of the other sequels, it was severely lacking in the mayhem, violeDeaths4nce and gratuitous nudity which gave the original movie what flavour it had.
+The third instalment of the Deathstalker saga introduced another lead actor (John Allen Nelson), an even cheaper production, fewer jokes and an almost statically aimless plot.
+The original Deathstalker, Rick Hill, returned for the final instalment (Match of Titans) in 1991, but although it retained some of the humour of the other sequels, it was, alas, severely lacking in the mayhem, violence and gratuitous nudity which gave the original movie what flavour it had and was therefore pretty pointless; great Boris poster/box cover art though, even if by the 90s the whole swords & sorcery genre seemed dated and lame.

 Amazons (1986)